Matir/blog/_drafts/building-a-home-lab-for-offensive-security-basics.md

 ## Use Cases ##

+There's a few different things you might want to do with your lab.
+I'll list some of the more common things I do with my lab setups below, because how you use it will influence how you set it up.

 ### Full Environment Simulation ###

+This is probably the most complex option, but also one of the most useful, especially if you're just getting into penetration testing.
+In this case, you want to build out a full replica of a target environment, but entirely owned and controlled by you (so it's legal to play around in).

+If you're looking to practice for a particular engagement/environment, you'll want to reproduce your target environment as closely as possible.
+If you want a general lab to practice pentesting, you can simulate a fairly typical corporate environment.

 ### Application Security Research ###

+When doing application security research, your goals are quite a bit different from pentesting.
+In application security, you generally want to be able to instrument the application as much as you can.
+Most critically, you want to be able to intercept all of the network traffic to/from the application, attach a debugger to the application, and otherwise control the environment.
+Ideally, you also want to keep the miscellaneous noise to a minimum, so using a system with nothing else going on can be helpful.

+Depending on the application, you might want a web proxy like Burp Suite, or a packet capture tool like Wireshark.
+In either case, you can either run your proxy locally or use a router to direct traffic through.

+For mobile application testing, you can use an emulator, or you might want a cheap access point on your lab network to which you can connect a real device.

 ### Tool Testing ###

+Tool testing will have all kinds of different requirements depending on what tool you want to test.
+It's hard to give more advice than to think about the environment the tool is designed to test/exploit/assess.

 ## Hardware ##